-The Bodleian Library has the hard drives for TBRC digital collection (Tibetan Buddhist Resource Center) files of Tibetan texts, TBRC Core Collections 1-13, see here for further details.
+The Bodleian Library has the hard drives for the early TBRC digital collection (Tibetan Buddhist Resource Center) files of Tibetan texts, TBRC Core Collections 1-13.

-Teaching and research materials relating to Chinese and Tibetan art and archeology are kept in the Eastern Art collection at the Sackler Library.
+Teaching and research materials relating to Chinese and Tibetan art and archaeology are kept in the Eastern Art collection at the Sackler Library.